AdrianPricopie/Youtube-Project-Testing-/README.md

 - Non-functional testing such as stress and performance testing is beyond the scope of this project.
 - Only web applications will be tested.
 - Security testing (e.g., penetration testing, vulnerability scanning) is not included in this testing cycle.
-- Accessibility testing for users with disabilities (e.g., screen reader usage, keyboard navigation) is not included in this testing cycle.
 - Localization and internationalization testing for languages other than English will not be included in this project.

 ## Test Process